 This could also involve things like great reviews, industry awards, or other notable pieces of information you think customers would want to see.
 Your value should be as prominent as possible, catching the eyes of your audience members and drawing them to the best aspects of your restaurant.

-You should also make your address clearly visible for people nearby.
+You should also make your address clearly visible to people nearby.

-It’s great if you can get users to come visit you, but it’s even better if you’re able to make them order directly from Facebook.
-It’s a feature many restaurant owners aren’t even aware of, but can be a quick and easy way to boost revenue directly from the platform.
-You’ll first have to add your menu to your Facebook profile using the menu tab plugin.
+It’s great if you can get users to come to visit you, but it’s even better if you’re able to make them order directly from Facebook.
+It’s a feature many restaurant owners aren’t even aware of but can be a quick and easy way to boost revenue directly from the platform.
+You’ll first have to add your menu to your Facebook profile using the menu tab plugins.

 Taking online orders also involves setting up your restaurant to be capable of monitoring and responding to those orders.